fivenet-app/fivenet/README.md

 - [x] "Completor" Service
     - [x] Use [Bleve search](https://blevesearch.com/)
 - [x] Breadcrumbs
-    - [x] Use closest thing to "page title" (e.g., when viewing a user or editing a document) to build the breadcrumbs
+    - [x] Use the closest thing to a page title (e.g., when viewing a user or editing a document) to build the breadcrumbs

 ## Development